RBRPro/RbrPro-Addons/README.md

 Licensing
 ---------------------------
 You are free to download and use this code for any non-commercial purposes.
-For any other purpose please contact info.rbrpro@gmail.com
+For commercial purposes please contact info.rbrpro@gmail.com